GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/index.md

 Tracking game performance post-launch is crucial.
 It helps identify improvements, understand player behavior, and enhance the gaming experience for long-term success.
 Once the project has been publised, it's important to set up a system to collect player feedback, encourage player competition, market the game and measure player's engagement and retention.

 GDevelop's Manage section is equipped with features such as leaderboards, player feedback, game lobbies, and marketing publication packages.
-They provides a comprehensive suite of tools for developers to enhance player engagement and drive the success of their games.
+The engine provides a comprehensive suite of tools for developers to enhance player engagement and drive the success of their games.

 * Game Details (game information)
 * Build Management